zipengliang21/Pokedex/README.md

 ### Unit 4 - MongoDB

 The data of our project is stored in database MongoDB.
 It is document-based and more flexible.
-Schemas are made for our users, categories and comments.
+Schemas are made for our users, posts, pokemons and comments.
 These schemas have several properties as well as restrictions.

 ### Unit 5 - Release Engineering
-CI/CD pipelines are set up with Google action.The code could step into production when CI/CD passes.
+CI/CD pipelines are set up with github action.The code could step into production when CI/CD passes.
 Also, we depoly our project into Heroku, which can be connected to our GitHub Repos.
 We could get the user's perspective with the help of Heroku.

 ## Steps in the future
 - Third-Party Login